altfatterz/mongodb-example/README.md

     mongo:4.0.6
 ```

-2. Start the spring instance
+2. Start the `mongodb-example` Spring Boot application

-3. Verify that documents are inserted every 200 milliseconds
+3. Verify that documents are inserted every 200 milliseconds, see the `@Scheduled` annotation

 4. Backup the `test` database in the `mongodb-backup` folder
 ```bash